gramineproject/graphene/Documentation/manpages/gsc.rst

 Graphene Shielded Containers (GSC) we provide the infrastructure to deploy Docker containers protected by Intel SGX enclaves using the Graphene Library OS.

-The :program:`gsc` tool transforms existing Docker images into a new image (called ``gsc-<image-name>``) which includes the Graphene Library OS, manifest files, Intel SGX related information, and executes the application inside an Intel SGX enclave using the Graphene Library OS.
+The :program:`gsc` tool transforms a Docker image into a new image (called ``gsc-<image-name>``) which includes the Graphene Library OS, manifest files, Intel SGX related information, and executes the application inside an Intel SGX enclave using the Graphene Library OS.
 It follows the common Docker